YabaiTech/YAPM/README.md

 2. **Adding a Password**

-   - User adds a new entry; data is encrypted and stored both locally and remotely.
+   - User adds a new entry; data is encrypted and stored remotely.

-3. **Switching Modes**
-   - User can turn off the internet and enter offline mode while the password manager still functions.

 ## Getting Started

+For unix-like operating systems.

 1. **Clone the Repository**